 I also sprinkle on a little powdered mace these days, probably this is not authentic.

-I used goats milk, and butter, but it would work equally well with cows milk and butter.
+I used goats milk and butter, but it would work equally well with cows milk and butter.

 Warm the milk and dissolve the sugar, when lukewarm, add the yeast.

-Spread with room temperature butter leaving a 2 cm edge on each of the long sides.
+Use a brush to spread the cooled butter leaving a 2 cm edge on each of the long sides.
 You don't want the butter so thick that too much will just ooze out in the oven.
-You want the flavour, and the butter will make a lamination and give bed for the sugar to sit on.
+You want the flavour, and the butter will make a lamination and give a bed for the sugar to sit on.
+You can either spread very soft butter just as you would with on a piece of bread, or melt the butter, allow it to cool to a soft consistency, then bush on with a pastry brush.
+Then bush some more on, finally sprinkle generously with caster sugar.
+I like to sprinkle on a little powdered mace before rolling this is optional.

 Cut along the middle, then cut each half into slices, which are rolled up from the centre to the clear edge.
 You will need some more butter to brush on the buns as soon as they come out of the oven, so keep any left overs for this.